-Next week is the Passover holiday and, although there a plethora of Passover recipes, the quintessential Passover food is absolutely matzo ball soup.
+Although there a plethora of Passover recipes, we'd have to say that the quintessential Passover food is absolutely matzo ball soup.
 Because no flour is allowed at Passover, matzo meal is frequently substituted.
 Sometimes it's an acceptable substitution and sometimes it's a bit of a sacrifice but matzo balls are one case where it's not a matter of substitutions at all.
 They're simply dumplings made from matzo meal and they are amazingly good.

 Growing up in New York I saw plenty of matzo ball soup year-round because it's a staple of any good deli, along with corned beef and a hot pastrami on rye.
 Usually, the deli version of a matzo ball is huge (like the sandwiches) and quite soft.
 In contrast, my mother's homemade matzo balls were more flavorful but also a touch too firm.
 Of course, I grew up and absolutely had to learn to make them just right.